KapilShrestha/sheel_react/README.md

 Sheel Waterproofing is a project aimed at creating a basic webpage for a waterproofing company.
 The goal is to provide users with a user-friendly design while incorporating modern web technologies such as HTML, Tailwind CSS, React, and TypeScript.

-## Please click on [Sheel Waterproofing](https://sheelwaterproofing.netlify.app/) to access the webpage

 ## Technologies Used

 - React